Nazul-Merino/fraud-detection-binary-classification/README.md

 * Successfully implemented and validated a complete cloud-oriented fraud detection architecture.
 * Successfully orchestrated the entire pipeline using Apache Airflow and Azure Databricks.

+  A comprehensive summary of these analytical results can be found in: docs/fraud_detection_results_showcase.pdf
 ---

 ## Technology Stack